ephram2004/techcredit/README.md

 ## Todo

-1. [ ] load multiple repositories
+1. [ ] load repository from user
-2. [ ] label repositories with tech-credit as metadata
+2. [ ] label example codes with tech-credit as metadata
 3. [ ] revise prompt